369 Method

 What makes the 369 method different from simply writing affirmations is the escalating repetition pattern:

+The pattern creates a frequency curve that builds throughout the day — each session reinforcing and amplifying the previous one.
 The method requires no special tools, no meditation experience, and no spiritual beliefs.
 A pen and a notebook are enough.
 This accessibility is a major reason it's become one of the most practiced manifestation techniques across all demographics.

 Why Did Nikola Tesla Believe in 3, 6, and 9?